New Study Points Out What A Boon Sports Streaming Piracy Could Be To Leagues

 from the making-use dept

-When it comes to cable cord-cutting and the set box vs. streaming revolutions, I have always argued that professional and college sports plays an outsized roll.
+When it comes to cable cord-cutting and the set box vs. streaming revolutions, I have always argued that professional and college sports plays an outsized role.
 In fact, sports programming is one of the few threads by which the cable television industry is currently hanging.
 Some leagues have made better use of these trends than others, with Major League Baseball still representing the gold standard in sports streaming, with the other major sports leagues riding along in its wake.
 And, yet, one of the most common complaints about streaming copyright infringement one can find out there is that of live-streaming professional sports.
 While much of this comes from the broadcast partners of these leagues, the leagues themselves still make a significant amount of noise about pirated sports streaming.

 It's never made sense to me.
 Sports league revenues generally are dominated by two categories: merchandise and advertising revenue.
 The former gets boosted with the maximum number of eyeballs on the product while the latter becomes something of a complicated mess, given that ad revenues have traditionally gone to broadcast partners, which translate into large contracts with revenue going from the broadcasters to the leagues.
 Despite that complication, the interest here is in advertising revenue.
 I wrote the following paragraph way back in 2012: